-This hot cranberry drink makes the perfect Christmas or Thanksgiving punch.
-Using the slow cooker makes the recipe super simple and not only does the flavor taste delicious, but your whole house will also be filled with the aroma of holiday spices.
-The presentation is absolutely beautiful and since it’s a mocktail, both kids and adults can enjoy it!
+This hot cranberry punch makes the perfect Christmas or Thanksgiving drink.
+Using the slow cooker to heat a medley of orange, apple, cranberry, and spices, your whole house will also be filled with the aroma of the holiday season.
+The presentation is absolutely beautiful and since it’s a mocktail, it’s a family favorite both kids and adults can enjoy it!

 Why You’ll Love Hot Cranberry Punch